-Of the 3,715 ceramic sherds, 33 are rimsherds and 3,682 are body/neck sherds.
-The body/neck sherds include 684 shell-tempered examples, 2,996 grit-tempered specimens and two sherdlets with both grit and shell temper.
-Of the 684 shell-tempered body/neck sherds, 596 are either sherdlets or destroyed and were not further analyzed.
-The shell-tempered sherds complete enough to be analyzed include 66 with cord-roughened exterior surfaces, 11 with smoothed over cord-roughened exteriors, and 11 have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
-One of the cord-roughened sherds also exhibits a cord impressed decoration.
-The smooth or smoothed over shell-tempered sherds include one with a tool impression and one with a possible finger trailed decoration.
-Of the 2,996 grit-tempered sherds, 2,537 are either sherdlets or destroyed.
-Of the grit-tempered sherds with intact surfaces that are large enough to be analyzed, 338 exhibit cordroughened surfaces, 27 have cord-roughened surfaces that were subsequently smoothed over, 86 have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured, seven sherds have what appears to be a fabric impressed exterior, and one sherd exhibits a brushed exterior with a cord-impressed decoration (Figure 20, #1402).
-One of the cord roughened sherds also exhibits a tool-impressed decoration, as does one of the smooth sherds.
-Other decorated sherds with smooth exterior surfaces include one with a stamped decoration, one with a cord-impressed decoration, and five with a possible finger trailed decoration.
-One of the probable fabric-impressed sherds has a cord-wrapped stick impression.
+Of the 804 ceramic sherds recovered in Excavation Block B, 11 are rimsherds and 793 are body/neck sherds.
+The body/neck sherds include 159 shell-tempered examples, 631 grit-tempered specimens and three specimens with both grit and shell temper.
+Of the 159 shell-tempered body/neck sherds, 135 are either sherdlets or destroyed and were not further analyzed.
+The shell-tempered neck and body sherds complete enough to be analyzed include 15 with cord-roughened exterior surfaces, four with smoothed over cord-roughened exteriors, and five have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
+The smooth or smoothed over shelltempered sherds include three decorated with tool impressions.
+Of the 631 grit-tempered sherds, 547 are either sherdlets or destroyed.
+Of the grit-tempered body/neck sherds with intact surfaces that are large enough to be analyzed, 64 exhibit cord-roughened surfaces, nine have cord-roughened surfaces that were subsequently smoothed-over, and 11 have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
+One of the cord roughened sherds exhibit a cord-wrapped stick impressed decoration, one has an incised decoration, and one has a broad finger trailed decoration.
+Decorated sherds with smooth exterior surfaces include three with cord-wrapped stick impressions and one with a broad finger-trailed decoration.
+The three specimens with both shell and grit temper include two sherdlets and one sherd with a smooth exterior.